Our Team

 Rachel Altman, M.A.

-Prior to entering the field of education, Rachel worked in New York City as a writer at Gentlemen’s Quarterly magazine and an editor at Vis a Vis magazine.
-In Los Angeles, Rachel was an Arts and Entertainment Reporter for the Los Angeles Times, a Creative Executive at Walt Disney/Touchstone Pictures, and a freelance writer for Premiere.
+• Previously worked as an English teacher at Santa Monica High School in Los Angeles, and as a substitute teacher at Denver at Colorado Academy, Kent Denver School, Graland Country Day School, and Stanley British Primary School.
+Also worked as a writer at Gentlemen’s Quarterly magazine, an editor at Vis a Vis magazine, an Arts and Entertainment Reporter for the Los Angeles Times, a Creative Executive at Walt Disney/Touchstone Pictures, and a freelance writer for Premiere.

 Tami Newlin headshot